 Went to ferris for 4 year best school ever.
 I enjoyed this school however does have some problems with stuff and students but as of education very good.

 James J. Ferris High School is a public high school in Jersey City.
-The principal of James J. Ferris High School is Mr Jamie Morales, whose e-mail is firstname.lastname@example.org.
-1,542 students attend James J. Ferris High School and are mostly White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+The principal of James J. Ferris High School is Mr Jamie Morales and can be contacted at firstname.lastname@example.org.
+1,542 children attend James J. Ferris High School and identify mostly as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
 20% of the James J. Ferris High School students have "limited English proficiency."
-67% of the 1,542 students here get reduced lunch prices.
-The student to teacher ratio at James J. Ferris High School is 11:1.
+67% of the 1,542 students here are paying reduced lunch prices.
+The ratio of students to teachers at James J. Ferris High School is 11:1.
 County Prep High School is one of the nearest high schools.

 - Ceramics sculpture

 |Students eligible for free or reduced-price lunch program||67%||77%|

 To the teacher that wrote this "I am a teacher at this school and I can tell you for a fact it is a absolute dump.
 Ghetto kids who don't want to learn with a faculty that with a few exceptions can't teach.
 An absolute disgrace!"
 You are an absolute disgrace to our profession!
 You are probably one of those teachers you are talking about that can't teach...and you obviously don't care about our students.
 If you hate it so much go find another job and leave the teaching to those of us who care!